-Similarly, if you are coming to view material described in an online finding aid, select the request button towards the upper left-hand corner of the finding aid.
+Similarly, if you are coming to view material described in an online finding aid, select the “Request this Collection” button towards the upper left-hand corner of the finding aid.

 Once you have selected the request button, you will be directed to our Request System’s Sign On Page.
 If you have not already registered, select your affiliation and continue with the registration process.
 If you have already registered, sign in to your account using your Onyen, NetID, or username and password.
 We share this patron registration and request system with Duke University’s David M. Rubenstein Rare Book & Manuscript Library, and they have different policies and procedures for handling requested material.
 Please contact that library for details.

 After you have signed in, you will be presented with a page containing information about your request.
 In those instances when you are interested in viewing a portion of a collection or a specific volume from a series, you will need to narrow your request:

 - For archival materials use the “Container Number(s)” field: